gnufied/community/contributors/design-proposals/storage/csi-migration.md

 becoming production ready, we will want to migrate our in-tree plugin logic to use CSI plugins instead.
-This is motivated by the fact that we are currently supporting two versions of each plugin (one in-tree and one CSI), and that we want to eventually transition all storage users to CSI.
+This is motivated by the fact that we are currently supporting two versions of each plugin (one in-tree and one CSI), and that we want to eventually migrate all storage users to CSI.

 In order to do this we need to migrate the internals of the in-tree plugins to call out to CSI Plugins because we will be unable to deprecate the current